Shaziya Bandukia, Product Marketing Leader, highlights the importance of developing a Voice of Developer program.

 Jira

-Dashboards created from support tickets housed in JIRA are also helpful in tracking feedback and result cases.
+Dashboards created from support tickets housed in Jira are also helpful in tracking feedback and result cases.

-The downside here is that you can only track feedback if it's housed in JIRA.
+The downside here is that you can only track feedback if it's housed in Jira.
 So if your team doesn't regularly use the tool, the Feedback Hub might be harder to serve as a team.

 Dovetail